gpwork4u/Facebooker/doc.md

 ```
 ## Data Type

+### PostInfo
+- PostInfo.id : the post's id
+- PostInfo.author : the post send from
+- PostInfo.content : post of the comment
+- PostInfo.time : the post send time

-### comments_info
+### CommentInfo
-- comments_info.id : the comment's id
+- CommentInfo.id : the comment's id
-- comments_info.author : the comment send from
+- CommentInfo.author : the comment send from
-- comments_info.content : content of the comment
+- CommentInfo.content : content of the comment
-- comments_info.time : the comment send time
+- CommentInfo.time : the comment send time

 ## Option
 ### privacy_level